 What sorts of foods should a pregnancy diet include?

 The food list you include in your pregnancy diet is less important than making sure that food list is balanced.
-There’s nothing wrong with indulging in your cravings as long as you are including fruits, vegetables, whole grains and lean protein in your diet.
+There’s nothing wrong with indulging in your cravings as long as you are including fruits, vegetables, whole grains, and lean protein in your diet.
 There are a few vitamins and minerals that are great for pregnancy, however, and foods that are high in calcium, folic acid, iron, and vitamin D are great choices.
 Some ideas include spinach, peanuts, oranges, cheese, yogurt, salmon, eggs, poultry, and beans.
 There is also a very short list of foods that should be avoided during pregnancy.

 How can you avoid over eating while pregnant?

 You can avoid overeating by choosing, and remembering to take, a good multivitamin.
 It’s suggested that pregnancy cravings may spur from nutritional holes.
-As a mother of three, I support this suggestion.
+As a mother of four, I support this suggestion.
 Also, avoid the I’m-already-going-to-get-fat mindset when it comes to eating.
 If it’s not something you’d feel healthy to eat while not pregnant, don’t use your pregnancy as an excuse to include it in your pregnancy diet.
 The old eating for two adage is also false as you can see from the caloric estimate above.
 You do not need to double your food intake.
 Perception goes a long way in controlling weight gain during pregnancy.

 What exercise is safe during pregnancy?

 The majority of exercise is fine to couple with your pregnancy diet.
 The key is to keep in line with your previous exercise habits or to start slow if you are new to exercising.
-For instance, if you swam 2 hours a day prior to pregnancy, this level of activity would be fine during, but if you never swam prior to pregnancy and attempted a 2 hour work-out, you may have a problem.
+For instance, if you swam 2 hours a day prior to pregnancy, this level of activity would be fine during, but if you never swam prior to pregnancy and attempted a 2-hour work-out, you may have a problem.
 Avoid exercise that requires great balance, offers a high chance of falling on your abdomen, involves lots of jumping or bouncing, deep squats, abdominal twisting, contact sports, and high heat.
 If you experience any off feelings, maybe your chest hurting or abdominal pain, disorientation, dizziness, swelling, or especially vaginal bleeding, stop and consult your prenatal care provider.

 You may also enjoy: